microsoft/Power-CAT-Copilot-Studio-Kit/ENABLE-AUTHENTICATION.md

 1. Enter the **Client ID** and **Tenant ID** of your user authentication application registration (as noted earlier)
 1. Fill other required values as required
 1. Save

+> [!NOTE]
+> If you are planning to test Copilots using Sharepoint as their knowledge source, you need to add Files.Read.All and Sites.Read.All delegated API permissions to your application.
+Remember to specify the same scopes in Copilot Studio as described [here](https://learn.microsoft.com/en-us/microsoft-copilot-studio/nlu-generative-answers-sharepoint-onedrive#advanced-authentication-scenarios).